 Energy Systems Engineering

-The Energy Systems Engineering (ESEN) program prepares cadets for careers in in engineering planning, design, and installation of technical equipment systems required for power generation and management.
+The Energy Systems Engineering (ESEN) program prepares cadets for careers in engineering planning, design, and installation of technical equipment systems required for power generation and management.
 These systems assist in the distribution of electrical power with the ability to engage in all facets of energy engineering.
 The fast-growing energy industry — including conventional and alternative — demands graduates with technical problem-solving skills.

 Our cadets are ready to meet these demands.